You’re going to love these moon phase activities for upper elementary and middle school!

 After the volleyball demonstration, students are able to easily make the connection that the moon’s position affects the phase of the moon we see from Earth.

-4. NORTH POLAR VIEW MOON PHASE WORKSHEET
+4. NORTH POLAR VIEW PHASES OF THE MOON WORKSHEET

-I am a huge fan of students adding a concrete, written explanation to hands on activities.
+I am a huge fan of students adding a concrete, written explanation to hands-on activities.
 The north-polar view diagram is one of the best ways I’ve found to really drive home the understanding of the phases of the moon!

 5. INTERACTIVE MOON MODEL